 On October 1, 2019, the Panel granted the Company's request for continued listing of the Company's common stock on the Nasdaq Capital Market pursuant to an extension through January 20, 2020, subject to the condition that the Company regain compliance with the Bid Price Rule by such date and that the Company demonstrate compliance with all requirements for continued listing on the Nasdaq.
-In order to satisfy the Bid Price Rule and to make our common stock more attractive to certain institutional investors and thereby strengthen our investor base, we implemented a 1-for-15 reverse stock split of our outstanding shares of common stock.
-The reverse stock split was effective for Nasdaq Capital Market purposes at the open of business on November 19, 2019.
+Previously, on August 5, 2019, at the annual meeting of the Company's stockholders, discretionary authority was granted to the Company's board of directors to effect a reverse stock split at any time until August 5, 2020 at a ratio within the range from one for two up to one for thirty.